 Raised in California and transplanted to Utah.
 Married my college sweetheart from Montana, and we are raising 4 nuggets together.
 I love all things DIY projects and doing them on a budget.
 I don’t mind messing up and am ok with the 90/10 rule - nothing is perfect over here and it’s fine by me!
 Encouraging all ‘wanna-be’ DIYers to just get out there and try it!
 You will be so glad you did.”

 Years ago I tried a peel and stick wood wall project and it turned out horribly wrong.
 So I mentally decided those would not ever work.
-Recently I had seen the company promoting REAL wood that was peel and stick application.
+Recently I had seen a company called Timberchic promoting REAL wood that was peel and stick application.
 I was hesitant because of my first experience, but it looked so good in their photos!
 So finally I decided to try my hand at peel and stick wood again – and I am SO GLAD I did!

 Here is the before and after:

 If you are looking for a simple way to add a custom look to your wall but do not want to use a nail gun – this is your answer.
 Check out my DIY Video Tutorial and then follow along and I explain all the details and where to grab this amazing stuff!
-Remember – ladies you can do it!

 This is not an affiliate link and I do not get paid for your purchase.
 I did receive free product for my honest review of this Do It Yourself Tutorial.